‘Why are we here?’ 4 takeaways from the Fla. special session.

 Democrats also questioned some of bills' funding, including $5 million for the attorney general to cover potential state lawsuits against federal rules.

-“We’re asking, ‘What is the $5 million for?’ ” said Sen. Jason Pizzo.
+“We’re asking, ‘What is the $5 million for?’ ” said state Sen. Jason Pizzo (D).
 “What are you going to do with those tax dollars?
 We couldn’t get an answer.”

-Both parties asked: “Why are we here?”
+Both parties asked, ‘Why are we here?’

-Democrats uttered those four words repeatedly, wondering why they'd been diverted by DeSantis from the committee meetings focused on proposals and analyses that are important preparation for the regular 2022 legislative session, which starts Jan.
+Democrats uttered those four words repeatedly, wondering why they had been diverted by DeSantis from the committee meetings focused on proposals and analyses that are important preparation for the regular 2022 legislative session, which starts Jan.
 11. That work is supposed to be wrapped up in early December.

 “Why are we here?”
-Rep. Carlos Guillermo-Smith asked.
+Guillermo Smith asked.
 “I did not want to be here.
 My constituents did not want me to be here.
 What they want is for us to be working on the broken unemployment system, skyrocketing property insurance, issues that are important to them.
 Instead, we’re here at this political theater.”

 Republicans posed the question, too, but rhetorically.